roumail/roumail.github.io/content/authors/admin/_index.md

 interests:
   - Drumming and Music (in general)
   - Productivity
+  - Writing
   - Bayesian Statistics
-  - Data analysis
-  - Software development in Python and R
+  - Software development
-  - Machine learning

 # Education to show in About widget
 education: